Ful medames: Middle East

-Ful is a popular breakfast dish in Syria, especially Aleppo.
+Ful medames is a popular breakfast dish in Syria, especially Aleppo.
 The fava beans are left simmering in large copper jars throughout the night, to be served from the next morning on; the beans swim in tahini and olive oil, completed with a hint of red pepper paste (made from Aleppo pepper) over the top.

 In Jordan, ful is made just like hummus in a form of a dip, usually made with tahini, garlic, tomato, lemon juice, ground cumin, olive oil, green peppers and salt.

+In Jerusalem and surrounding areas, ful is often served on top of hummus, such a setup is sometimes referred to as Qudsiyeh (قدسية) outside of Jerusalem.

 Ful medames is consumed as part of the Lent diet by Christian communities in Arab countries.

+Ful medames forms part of the Israeli breakfast popularized by kibbutzim in Israel.

 Africa

 In Somalia, fuul is a staple in breakfast food.
 It is often served with eggs, khubz/ceesh bread or the traditional Somali flatbread called laxoox/canjeero.
 It is very similar to the Egyptian, Sudanese, and Saudi variants of the dish, but usually spicier due to Somalis' use of the xawaash spice mixture (cumin, coriander, sage, peppercorn, fenugreek, turmeric, ginger, cardamom, cloves, nutmeg, and saffron).

 In Morocco ful is known as bissara and consists of fava beans and split green peas (known locally as jabbana) boiled together with garlic and served with cumin and seasoning.
 It is particularly popular in the north of the country and is eaten during the cold winter months.

-In Ethiopia (and Eritrea), ful is one of the few dishes not eaten with a pancake-like bread called injera but is served with wheat flour bread.
+In Ethiopia and Eritrea, ful is one of the few dishes not eaten with a pancake-like bread called injera but is served with wheat flour bread.
 Places serving ful and the accompanying flour bread often provide a communal kitchen for patrons seeking to bake such types of breads since flour bread is not typical in the Ethiopian or Eritrean diet.
 The beans are topped, or mixed with, a combination of oil and berbere.